Arab–Khazar wars: Second war

 Relations between the two powers remained relatively quiet until the early eighth century, when the stage for a new and more intense round of conflict was set.
 At the turn of the century, Byzantine political authority was marginalized in the Caucasus: the civil war in the Caliphate ended in 693, and the Umayyads were able to inflict significant defeats on the Byzantines, who descended into a long period of turmoil.
-The Arabs began a sustained offensive against Byzantium that would eventually culminate in the great assault on the Byzantine capital, Constantinople, in 717–718.
+The Arabs began a sustained offensive against Byzantium that would eventually culminate in the great assault on the Byzantine capital Constantinople in 717–718.
 In the same period, the Caliphate tightened its grip on the Christian principalities of Transacaucasia.
 After the suppression of a large-scale Armenian rebellion in 705, Armenia, Iberia and Albania finally came under direct Arab rule as the province of Arminiya.
 Only the western South Caucasus (present-day Georgia) remained free from direct control by either of the two rival powers, who now confronted each other for control of the Caucasus.

-The first Arab advance came as early a 692/93, with an expedition to secure the pass of Derbent; but the Arab forces were soon forced to withdraw.
-The conflict resumed in 707, with a campaign by Umayyad general Maslama, a son of Caliph Abd al-Malik, in Adharbayjan and up to Derbent.
+The first Arab advance came as early as 692/93, with an expedition to secure the pass of Derbent; but Arab forces were soon forced to withdraw.
+The conflict resumed in 707 with a campaign by Umayyad general Maslama, son of Caliph Abd al-Malik, in Adharbayjan and up to Derbent.
 Further attacks on Derbent are reported by different sources in 708 by Muhammad ibn Marwan, and the following year by Maslama, but the most likely date for Derbent's recovery by the Arabs is Maslama's 713/14 expedition.

-The eighth-century Armenian historian Łewond reports that Derbent was in the hands of the Huns at that time; the 16th-century chronicle Derbent-nameh says that it was defended by 3,000 Khazars, and Maslama captured it only after a resident showed him a secret underground passage. Łewond also says that the Arabs, realizing that they could not hold the fortress, razed its walls.
+Eighth-century Armenian historian Łewond reports Derbent was in the hands of the Huns at the time; the 16th-century chronicle Derbent-nameh says that it was defended by 3,000 Khazars, and Maslama captured it only after a resident showed him a secret underground passage. Łewond also says the Arabs, realizing that they could not hold the fortress, razed its walls.
 Maslama then drove deeper into Khazar territory, trying to subdue the North Caucasian Huns (who were Khazar vassals).
-The Khazar khagan confronted the Arabs at the city of Tarku but, apart from a series of single combats by champions, the two armies did not engage for several days.
+The Khazar khagan confronted the Arabs at the city of Tarku, but apart from a series of single combats by champions, the two armies did not engage for several days.
 The imminent arrival of Khazar reinforcements under the general Alp' forced Maslama to quickly abandon his campaign and retreat to Iberia, leaving his camp with all its equipment behind as a ruse.

 In response, in 709 or c.
 715, the Khazars invaded and raided Albania with an army claimed to be 80,000 strong.
 In 717, the Khazars raided Adharbayjan in force.
-With the bulk of the Umayyad army, under the command of Maslama, occupied at the siege of Constantinople, Caliph Umar II reportedly could only spare 4,000 men to confront 20,000 invaders.
+With most of the Umayyad army commanded by Maslama occupied at the siege of Constantinople, Caliph Umar II reportedly could only spare 4,000 men to confront 20,000 invaders.
 The Arab commander Hatim ibn al-Nu'man nevertheless defeated and drove back the Khazars.
 Hatim returned to the caliph with fifty Khazar prisoners, the first such event recorded in the sources.